 If you’re thinking of using geolocators to study bird migration then here’s a paper that you should read.

 Devices attached to waders (shorebirds) are adding hugely to our understanding of their movements, and informing plans for the conservation of threatened species, but how safe are these devices for the individual birds that carry them?
-Emily Weiser and 49 coauthors have reviewed the available evidence in a recent paper Effects of geolocators on hatching success, return rates, breeding movements, and change in body mass in 16 species of Arctic-breeding shorebirds, published in Movement Ecology.
+Emily Weiser and 49 coauthors have reviewed the available evidence in their paper Effects of geolocators on hatching success, return rates, breeding movements, and change in body mass in 16 species of Arctic-breeding shorebirds, published in Movement Ecology.

 Marking birds is not without cost.
 Catching a bird to fit a ring, however light and however expertly applied, subjects the individual to extra risk.
 Perhaps the ring might get wool tangled around it for instance?
 Logic suggests that every extra device, from colour-rings through to a harness that carries a satellite tag, adds mass and potential problems.
 This paper focuses on geolocators – the half-way house between satellite tags and colour-rings, in terms of weight.
 I find it encouraging that so many scientists have combined in this review of the way that geolocators affect birds’ lives.
 By providing their data for analysis, they remind us that professional ornithologists have a shared concern for the birds that they work on.
 As people, they want to minimise the effects on individual birds and, as scientists, they need to reassure themselves that tagged individuals are providing data that are representative of other birds of the same species.